nishkalavallabhi/UniversalCEFRScoring/README.md

 - **README.md**: This file

 - **bea-naacl2018-supplementarymaterial.zip**: Submitted/pre-peer-reviewed version of this folder for BEA.
-The current version primarily has more documentation, and no added code.
+The current version primarily has more documentation, and added code for baseline classifiers.

 - **notesonfeatures.txt**: Just some initial notes made about what to implement.